 - I haven’t tried this but I’ve heard lettuce leaves are a great alternative to cling-film!

-One thing we don’t hear talked about much on cookery programmes is energy waste.
-Not only is this unsustainable, it costs you money!
+One thing we don’t hear about much on cookery programmes is energy usage.
 Here are some tips to conserve energy when cooking.

 You can turn off your oven 5-10 minutes before a dish is cooked and let the residual heat finish it off.
 I would avoid doing this for meat and fish, just in case of salmonella.

-Defrosting food in the fridge overnight not only saves far more energy than doing it in the microwave, it’s a lot less hassle too.
+Defrosting food in the fridge overnight not only uses less energy than doing it in the microwave, it’s a lot less hassle too.
+That said, if you’re someone who regularly ends up binning food defrosted overnight then maybe the extra energy use by the defrosting on demand in the microwave is worth it.

 Optimise your Equipment